Quantum entanglement and Bell inequality violation at colliders: Introduction

 \section{Introduction}

 An unmistakable feature of quantum mechanics is the inseparable nature of states describing physical systems that have interacted in the past.
-The \textbf{entanglement} among these states gives rise to correlations among the different parts of these systems that can be stronger than those expected in classical mechanics and are present even after the subsystems are separated and can no longer interact, thus introducing a form of nonlocality in our observations which, however, does not imply any violation of relativity.
+The \textbf{entanglement} among these states gives rise to correlations that can be stronger than those expected in classical mechanics and are present even after the systems are separated and can no longer interact, thus introducing a form of nonlocality in our observations which, however, does not imply any violation of relativity.

 Entanglement should not be confused with classical correlations, the latter dealing with intrinsic properties of a system, independently of their measurement.
 Consider the simplest situation of two spin-1/2 particles that have been prepared in a maximally entangled state, then separated by an arbitrary distance and whose spin is measured with suitable detectors in an arbitrary chosen direction.
 The result of the measurement is completely random for both detectors, but if one particle is found with spin up, then the second is detected with spin down, and vice versa.
 As a result, far away though the two daughter particles might be, they must be considered as a single physical entity.
 This feature represents the phenomenon of quantum nonlocality in a nutshell.